aditswar/Calculator-using-tkinter/README.md

 - User-friendly GUI with buttons for digits and operations
 - Handles basic arithmetic calculations
 - Error handling for invalid operations (like division by zero)

+## Current issues (fixing soon)
+- Button sizes arent responsive to be equal to each other
+- Code can be way simpler using loops for creating most buttons